Introduction goes here.

 To the prelates, archbishops, bishops, abbots, deans, priors, chapters, colleges and other people of the church, counts, barons, vicomtes, knights, seneschals, the lords of the land, to the captains, mayors, consuls, jurats, castellans of castles, fortresses and towns, and all the people, of whatever estate, subjects and inhabitants of the principality of Aquitaine and the neighbouring lands.

-Order to assist John, earl of Pembroke, whom the king has appointed as the king's lieutenant in the principality and all the neighbouring lands, on his arrival, and to be obedient to him as they should, so that he may exercise the power granted to him by the king's letters patent [in same terms as above, entry 41].
-Order that, on account of the faith and loyalty which they have for the king, they should obey, be intendant upon, counsel and aid the lieutenant and his deputies, officers and ministers in all things pertaining to the good governance of the principality and the aforesaid lands, and be prepared to ride to war with him as the king requests.
+Order that, on account of the faith and loyalty which they have for the king, they should obey, be intendant upon, counsel and aid John [Hastings], earl of Pembroke , whom the king has appointed as the king's lieutenant in the principality and all the neighbouring lands, on his arrival, and to be obedient to him and his deputies, officers and ministers in all things pertaining to the good governance of the principality and the aforesaid lands as they should, and be prepared to ride to war with him as the king requests, so that he may exercise the power granted to him by the king's letters patent [in the same terms as above, entry 41 ].

 43

-Letters of general attorney in England for one year for Richard Rolleston, who is setting out to Aquitaine in the king's service in the company of John, earl of Pembroke, nominating John Berd of Derby and John Warner of Melbourne alternately.
+Letters of general attorney in England for one year for Rolleston Richard Rolston , who is going to Aquitaine in the king's service in the company of John [Hastings], earl of Pembroke , nominating Berd John Berde of Derby and John Warner of Melbourne alternately.

 43.1